MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-business-document-management.md

 4. Refresh the page to access the new feature.

 >[!NOTE]
-> For using New document user interface in Business document management read  [New document user interface in Business document management](New document user interface in Business document management.md)
+> For more information about using New document user interface in Business document management, see  [New document user interface in Business document management](er-business-document-management-new-template-ui.md)

 ![Feature management workspace](./media/BDM-Overview-FMEnabling.png)